 A narrative interview is an interview in which the interviewee can tell his or her story and experience and express feelings.
 This approach is aimed at allowing patients to focus on issues that are of concern to them and reflect on actions that might be helpful to them.
-Researchers have studied the use of the narrative interview as a treatment for depression in patients with cancer.
+Researchers have studied the use of the narrative interview as a treatment for anxiety and depression in patients with cancer.

 Effectiveness Not Established

 Lloyd-Williams, M., Cobb, M., O'Connor, C., Dunn, L., & Shiels, C. (2012).
 A pilot randomised controlled trial to reduce suffering and emotional distress in patients with advanced cancer.
 Journal of Affective Disorders, 148(1), 141–145.doi:10.1016/j.jad.2012.11.013

 To determine if a focused narrative-interview intervention can alleviate symptoms of suffering, anxiety, and depression in patients with advanced cancer